-The Group has transactions denominated in various currencies, with the principal currency exposure being fluctuations in the U.S. dollar and euros against pound sterling.
+The Group has transactions denominated in various currencies, with the principal currency exposure being fluctuations in U.S. Dollars and Euros against pound sterling.
 The Group's exposure to the risk of changes in foreign exchange rates relates primarily to the Group's Convertible Loan Notes that are denominated in US Dollars and a limited number of supplier agreements denominated in currencies other than pound sterling.
-As at December 31, 2021, a 1% increase in the value of the US dollar against pound sterling would reduce the liability for the Convertible Loan Notes by £67,388.
-As at December 31, 2021, a 1% decrease in the value of the US dollar against pound sterling would increase the liability for the Convertible Loan Notes by £68,750.
+As at December 31, 2022, a 1% increase in GBPUSD exchange rate would reduce the liability for the Convertible Loan Notes by £6,470 and a 1% decrease in GBPUSD exchange rate would increase the liability for the Convertible Loan Notes by £6,601.